 Rehoboth Beach, DE

-After sunning yourself, swimming in the ocean and strolling the esplanade, rent bikes from Bike to Go (biketogo.com; starts at $7, kids’ bikes start at $6) and explore the Junction and Breakwater Trail, a six-mile stretch of secluded woods and waterfront.
-There are plenty of quaint eateries in the area, but try Shorebreak Lodge (shorebreaklodge.tumblr.com) before tucking in at the intimate Beach View Motel.
-Beach View Hotel, 6 Wilmington Avenue, Rehoboth Beach, DE (800-288-5962, beachviewhotel.com).
-Rooms from $239 during peak season.
+After sunning yourself, swimming in the ocean and strolling the esplanade at Rehoboth Beach, make sure to rent bikes from Bike to Go (starts at $7, kids $6) and explore the Junction and Breakwater Trail, a 6-mile stretch of secluded woods and waterfront.
+There are plenty of quaint eateries in the area, but take the crew to Shorebreak Lodge for great seafood dishes like surf n' turf or shrimp and grits (chicken wings or a burger are good options for tykes).
+Round off the day by tucking in at the intimate Beach View Motel.
+6 Wilmington Ave, Rehoboth Beach, DE (800-288-5962, rehobothbeachview.com).

 Sandy Hook, NJ

-Rent a car and head to Sandy Hook, NJ for a beautiful, beachy getaway.
-North Beach, South Beach or Fishing Beach are perfect for hanging (as a heads up, families might want to steer clear of Gunnison Beach, a clothing-optional beach between North and Fishing Beach).
-Spend your afternoons checking out the Fort Hancock Historic District learning about local military history—here, kids (four feet and up) can climb 95 steps and a nine-rung ladder to the top of the Sandy Hook Lighthouse.
-Guided tours are available from 1–4:30pm on a first-come, first-served basis.
+Rent a car and head to Sandy Hook for a beautiful, beachy getaway.
+North Beach, South Beach or Fishing Beach are perfect for family outings.
+(Be forewarned: Parents might want to steer clear of the clothing-optional Gunnison Beach between North and Fishing Beach).
+Spend your afternoons checking out the Fort Hancock Historic District learning about local military history and climbing to the top of the Sandy Hook Lighthouse.
+For dinner out, drop by Matata for sushi rolls and other delicious Asian dishes.
 Stay at the local Comfort Inn for the best value—you’ll enjoy an outdoor heated pool, free hot breakfast and be within a 20-minute drive of all the action.
-For dinner out, drop by Matata (matataasian.com) for delicious Asian cuisine.
 Comfort Inn, 750 State Route 35 South, Middletown NJ (732-671-3400, choicehotels.com).
-Rooms from $189.